fvaleri/strimzi-debugging/sessions/002/README.md

 Typically, the security team will provide a certificate bundle which includes the whole trust chain (i.e. root CA + intermediate CA + listener certificate) and a private key.
-If that's not the case, you can easily create the bundle from individual certificates in PEM format.
+If that's not the case, you can easily create the bundle from individual certificates in PEM format, because you need to trust the whole chain, if any.

 ```sh
 $ cat /tmp/listener.crt /tmp/intermca.crt /tmp/rootca.crt > /tmp/bundle.crt
 ```

-The listener certificate must not be a CA and it must includes a SAN for each broker route, plus one for the bootstrap route.
+It's important to note that the custom certificate must not be a CA and it must includes a SAN for each broker route, plus one for the bootstrap route.
 This is an example of how it should look like.

 ```sh
 ...